skurhse/fisher/README.md

 # Weird
-Programming solutions that are strange... somehow.
+Programming solutions that are strange somehow.

 ### Language Index
 - Cup ☕